 The Mercury Verado 600 is the most powerful outboard motor on the market.
 While the 7.6-liter V12 engine generates a wave-churning 600 hp, it carries a hefty price tag of approximately $77,000, with additional costs for fitting and rigging.

 Despite the sticker shock, Boat Trader says the Verado 600 surprises “with features never seen before on an outboard.”
 They include a two-speed automatic transmission and a gearcase that rotates independently from the engine’s main body.
 Other impressive components make the motor more fuel-efficient, powerful, and “civilized.”

 Mercury reportedly worked on the Verado 600 for five years before its highly anticipated debut in February 2021.

 The V12 Verado 600 high-performance engine weighs 1,260 pounds, making it unattractive to fishermen looking to troll or idle for extended periods.
 The water pressure demands make the outboard motor better suited for those wanting more power, which the Verado 600 delivers.
-The engine runs on 87-octane unleaded gasoline and can reach 69 mph without much effort.

 An independently articulating gearcase lets the motors squeeze together on a transom and can handle a multi-engine installation on a 27-inch center to provide as much power as needed.
 The rudder position indicator is also a welcome feature since drivers cannot see the rotation of the motors when turning the wheel.
 An integrated steering system helps the V12 engine’s lower unit pivot quickly, allowing for rapid corrections in rough waters.